SachsKaylee/helios/README.md

 # Helios

-A minimalistic CMS using Node.js and React.
+A minimalistic CMS using Node.js and React!

 We use Bulma as CSS Framework, next.js for Server Side Rendering and Slate as Content Editor.